idea4good/GuiLiteSamples/HostMonitor/README.md

 2. Run with internet explore:
 - `./sample_native 1 8`
 - Command `ss` you will get snapshot in BuildLinux\sample_native\snapshotx.bmp
-- Command `sslp` and open "BuildLinux\Display.html" with internet browser(such like: Firefox, chrome)
+- Command `sslp` and open "BuildLinux\Display.html" with internet browser(such like: Firefox, Chrome)

 3. Run inside QT APP(display-xxx is a QT APP for display, skip this if you haven't installed QT):
 - If x64:`./display-x64 | ./sample_native shared-fb`